Namoshek/laravel-scout-database/README.md

 to `database`.
 If you did not change the Scout configuration file, you can also set the `SCOUT_DRIVER` environment variable to `database` instead.

 All available configuration options of the package itself can be found in `config/scout-database.php`.
 The options are described thoroughly in the file itself.
+By default, the package uses the [`UnicodeTokenizer`](src/Tokenizer/UnicodeTokenizer.php) and the [`PorterStemmer`](src/Stemmer/PorterStemmer.php) which is suitable for the English language.
+The search adds a trailing wildcard to the last token and not all search terms need to be found in order for a document to show up in the results (there must be at least one match though).

 _A basic installation most likely does not require you to change any of these settings.
 Just to make sure, you should have a look at the
 `connection` option though.
 If you want to change this, do so before running the migrations or the tables will be created using the wrong